DavidZouZ/tswd-portfolio/final-project-part-one.md

 - Factors contributing to regional variations (climate, economic conditions, regional preferences).
 - Case studies of specific regions with notable depreciation trends.

 3.4.
-Additional Factors Affecting Depreciation
+Additional Factors Affecting Depreciation (still deciding what other dimensions to include)

 - (optional) Impact of fuel types (gasoline, diesel, electric) on depreciation.
 - (optional) Effect of technological features and model updates.